 Global Entry (GE) is one of two popular “Trusted Traveler Programs” run by the U.S. government, and it’s the best way to clear immigration quickly after your international flight back to enter the United States.
 And when we say quickly, we mean quickly.

 The other Trusted Traveler Program is TSA PreCheck, which you can use to skip long lines at airport security before getting on your flight whether you are traveling domestically or internationally.

 But part of the reason why Global Entry is so popular – and powerful – is that it also comes with TSA PreCheck.
 That means you can skip long lines at security on your way into the airport and as you come back into the country through immigration.

 So if you travel internationally just once, that makes Global Entry the easy choice over PreCheck.

 Both programs have a five-year membership once you’re enrolled.
-Global Entry costs $100, while PreCheck costs $85.
+Global Entry costs $100, while PreCheck now costs $78 after a recent price drop.
 And as you’ll see below, more and more credit cards offer credits to cover the enrollment cost.